 The Prospect Library is the hub for managing your virtual reality experiences.
-From here you can save, export, delete, view and change settings per file.
+From here you can save, sync, export, delete, view and change settings per file.
 You can also schedule Meetings.

 Using the Desktop Library

 Example of a Prospect Pro Plus Library when first opened

 There are different ways to import your file:

 - .IVZ & .IVM: Double-clicking from your desktop or drag and drop

 - Revit, Navisworks & Rhino: Use the plugin within the authoring software, "View in VR" to launch, see image below